verhas/javageci/FILTER_EXPRESSIONS.md

 * `default` checks that method is a default method implemented in an interface
 * `vararg`  checks that method has variable number of arguments.
-* `implements`  checks that method implements a method defined at least in one interface
+* `implements`  checks that the method implements a method defined at least in one interface
+* `implements` checks that the class implements at least one interface
+* `implements ~ /regex/` checks that the class implements an interface of which the name matches the regular expression
 * `overrides`  checks that method overrides a method of the superclass or any class above that in the inheritance chain.
 * `void` checks that the method is `void`.
 This will have the same